adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 Thus it is helpful to augment the training data by varying object orientation and combining predictions through orientation pooling.

-Similar to Su-MVCNN [32] which aggregates informationfrom multiple view inputs through a view-poolinglayer and follow-on fully connected layers, we sample 3Dinput from different orientations and aggregate them in amulti-orientation volumetric CNN (MO-VCNN) as shownin Fig 5.
+Similar to Su-MVCNN [32] which aggregates information from multiple view inputs through a view-pooling layer and follow-on fully connected layers, we sample 3D input from different orientations and aggregate them in a multi-orientation volumetric CNN (MO-VCNN) as shown in Fig 5.

-At training time, we generate different rotationsof the 3D model by changing both azimuth and elevationangles, sampled randomly.
+At training time, we generate different rotations of the 3D model by changing both azimuth and elevation angles, sampled randomly.

 A volumetric CNN is firstlytrained on single rotations.